 After graduating in 1992 with a Bachelor of Business Administration in Business Administration and Management from Indiana University of Pennsylvania, Dean D’Angelo began working as a project and business development manager for a variety of companies and commercial and residential developments.
-After over 20 years of working in this field, he became the Director of Corporate Education for Green Building Education Services, where he now works to help professionals acquire their LEED accreditation.
+After over 20 years of working in this field, he became the Senior Vice President for Green Building Education Services (GBES), where he now works to help professionals acquire their LEED accreditation.
 95% of clients currently pass their LEED exam on their first try, and it is in no short part due to the work Dean does.

 Daniel Dreher has over 35 years of experience in the construction of a wide variety of buildings and is committed to developing the Green Building industry.
 His past work has focused on the use of the integrative process of design and construction as well as optimizing resource utilization to ensure the best outcomes in creating and maintaining these buildings.
 He also has a considerable history as an experienced and knowledgeable Green Building educator.

-Jenn Mahon is a Senior Sustainability Consultant at SIG, where she provides guidance and support to project teams seeking LEED, WELL, Fitwel, and Green Globes certifications as well as providing prep for people seeking their own personal LEED credentials.
+Jenn Mahon is the Director of Sustainability – Wellness at SIG, where she oversees new and existing buildings seeking LEED, WELL, Fitwel, and Green Globes certifications as well as providing training for individuals seeking their own personal LEED credentials.
 Jenn graduated from the University of Minnesota with a Bachelor of Design in Architecture and a minor in Sustainability Studies and then received a Master of Studies in Sustainable Design from Boston Architectural College.
 Before joining SIG Jenn spent time working as an Integrated Construction Coordinator and then an Energy Analyst, where she started assisting buildings with their green building certification processes.
-She now has over 9 years of LEED experience with a wide variety of buildings certified, such as the US Bank Stadium in Minneapolis, and the Keller Center in Chicago.
+She now has over 10 years of LEED experience specializing in new construction projects all over the US and Mexico.
 Jenn is an experienced and knowledgeable trainer with extensive background in LEED and the green building industry.

 Jessye Vitier has a long history and passion for sustainability stemming from her upbringing on an urban farm.
 Since then, Jessye graduated from Georgia State University with a degree in Biology and a concentration in Ecology, interned at the Blue Heron Nature Preserve, where she would educate volunteers about the environmental issues associated with the wetlands, and eventually joined Sustainable Investment Group (SIG).
 Jessye is currently a Sustainability Consultant with the Consulting Department at SIG and is a LEED Green Associate and Fitwel Ambassador.
 In her work she helps project managers for a variety of buildings reach their LEED goals, and contributes to their certification.
 She mainly focuses on ensuring that all the data necessary for LEED is received, verified, and reported.
 Jessye has a passion for sustainability and is an excellent LEED trainer as she tries to spread her passion to others as well.

-Bradley Vogel graduated from the University of Minnesota in 2015, before earning his Master of Science in Sustainable Management from the University of Wisconsin in 2017, and he has since become SIG’s Project coordinator for LEED Building Design and Construction projects.
+Bradley Vogel graduated from the University of Minnesota in 2015, before earning his Master of Science in Sustainable Management from the University of Wisconsin in 2017, and he has since become one SIG’s sustainability consultants.
+He mainly works with LEED New Construction and LEED Interior Design projects, and works on a handful of LEED V4.1 EBOM projects.
 He has vast experience with large projects including stadiums across Minnesota, such as the US Bank Stadium, where he oversaw a zero-waste Superbowl and helped get LEED Platinum certification.